-The Uniform\f $\{v\}$ commands will load count sets of one to four floating-point values into a uniform location defined as a float, a floating-point vector, an array of floats, or an array of floating-point vectors.
+The $Uniformf\{v\}$ commands will load count sets of one to four floating-point values into a uniform location defined as a float, a floating-point vector, an array of floats, or an array of floating-point vectors.

-The Uniform\d $\{v\}$ commands will load count sets of one to four double-precision floating-point values into a uniform location defined as a double, a double vector, or an array of double scalars or vectors.
+The $Uniformd\{v\}$ commands will load count sets of one to four double-precision floating-point values into a uniform location defined as a double, a double vector, or an array of double scalars or vectors.

-The $Uniformi\{v\}$ commands will load count sets of one to four integer values into a uniform location defined as a sampler, an integer, an integer vector, an array of samplers, an array of integers, or an array of integer vectors.
-Only the $Uniform1i\{v\}$ commands can be used to load sampler values (see below).
+The Uniformi $\{v\}$ commands will load count sets of one to four integer values into a uniform location defined as a sampler, an integer, an integer vector, an array of samplers, an array of integers, or an array of integer vectors.
+Only the Uniform1i $\{v\}$ commands can be used to load sampler values (see below).

-The $Uniformui\{v\}$ commands will load count sets of one to four unsigned integer values into a uniform location defined as a unsigned integer, an unsigned integer vector, an array of unsigned integer or an array of unsigned integer vectors.
+The $Uniformui\{v\}$ commands will load count sets of one to four unsigned integer values into a uniform location defined as a unsigned integer, an unsigned integer vector, an array of unsigned integer vectors.

-The UniformMatrix $\{234\}$ fv and UniformMatrix $\{234\}$ dv commands will load count $2 \times 2$ , $3 \times 3$ , or $4 \times 4$ matrices (corresponding to 2, 3, or 4 in the command name) of single- or double-precision floating-point values, respectively, into a uniform location defined as a matrix or an array of matrices.
+The UniformMatrix $\{234\}$ fv and UniformMatrix $\{234\}$ dv commands will load count 2×2 , 3×3 , or 4×4 matrices (corresponding to 2, 3, or 4 in the command name) of single- or double-precision floating-point values, respectively, into a uniform location defined as a matrix or an array of matrices.
 If transpose is FALSE, the matrix is specified in column major order, otherwise in row major order.

-The UniformMatrix $\{2x3,3x2,2x4,4x2,3x4,4x3\}$ fv and UniformMatrix $\{2x3,3x2,2x4,4x2,3x4,4x3\}$ dv commands will load count $2\times 3$ , $3\times 2$ , $2\times 4$ , $4\times 2$ , $3\times 4$ , or $4\times 3$ matrices (corresponding to the numbers in the command name) of single- or double-precision floating-point values, respectively, into a uniform location defined as a matrix or an array of matrices.
+The UniformMatrix $\{2x3,3x2,2x4,4x2,3x4,4x3\}$ fv and UniformMatrix $\{2x3,3x2,2x4,4x2,3x4,4x3\}$ dv commands will load count 2×3 , 3×2 , 2×4 , 4×2 , 3×4 , or 4×3 matrices (corresponding to the numbers in the command name) of single- or double-precision floating-point values, respectively, into a uniform location defined as a matrix or an array of matrices.
 The first number in the command name is the number of columns; the second is the number of rows.
 For example, UniformMatrix2x4fv is used to load a single-precision matrix consisting of two columns and four rows.
 If transpose is FALSE, the matrix is specified in column major order, otherwise in row major order.

-When loading values for a uniform declared as a boolean, a boolean vector, an array of booleans, or an array of boolean vectors, the $\mathbf{Uniformi}\{v\}$ , $\mathbf{Uniformui}\{v\}$ , and $\mathbf{Uniformf}\{v\}$ set of commands can be used to load boolean values.
+When loading values for a uniform declared as a boolean, a boolean vector, an array of booleans, or an array of boolean vectors, the $Uniformi\{v\}$, $Uniformui\{v\}$, and $Uniformf\{v\}$ set of commands can be used to load boolean values.
 Type conversion is done by the GL.
 The uniform is set to FALSE if the input value is 0 or 0.0f, and set to TRUE otherwise.
-The $\mathbf{Uniform}$ command used must match the size of the uniform, as declared in the shader.
-For example, to load a uniform declared as a bvec2, any of the $\mathbf{Uniform2}\{if\ ui\}$ commands may be used.
-An INVALID\OPERATION error will be generated if an attempt is made to use a non-matching $\mathbf{Uniform}$ command.
-In this example using $\mathbf{Uniform1iv}$ would generate an error.
+The Uniform command used must match the size of the uniform, as declared in the shader.
+For example, to load a uniform declared as a bvec2, any of the $Uniform2\{if\ ui\}$ commands may be used.
+An INVALID_OPERATION error will be generated if an attempt is made to use a non-matching Uniform command.
+In this example using Uniform1iv would generate an error.

-For all other uniform types the Uniform\ command used must match the size and type of the uniform, as declared in the shader.
+For all other uniform types, except for subroutine uniforms and atomic counters, the $Uniform^$ command used must match the size and type of the uniform, as declared in the shader.
 No type conversions are done.
-For example, to load a uniform declared as a vec4, Uniform4f $\{v\}$ must be used, and to load a uniform declared as a dmat3, UniformMatrix3dv must be used.
-An INVALID\OPERATION error will be generated if an attempt is made to use a non-matching Uniform\ command.
+For example, to load a uniform declared as a vec4, $Uniform4f\{v\}$ must be used, and to load a uniform declared as a dmat3, UniformMatrix3dv must be used.
+An INVALID_OPERATION error will be generated if an attempt is made to use a non-matching Uniform command.